alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 In my opinion, the advantages of this option are:

-- it works on Apple Silicon! :tada:
+- It works on Apple Silicon! :tada:
-- it handles volume mounts seamlessly
+- It handles volume mounts seamlessly
-- it distances you from docker itself and any further licensing fun and games down the line
+- It distances you from docker itself and any further licensing fun and games down the line
-- for me, it's closer to my Production container stack
+- For me, it's closer to my Production container stack

 The downsides:

-- it's not actually docker - so there's a risk of hitting compatibility issues in comparison to e.g. how things are behaving in CI, perhaps
+- It's not actually docker - so there's a risk of hitting compatibility issues in comparison to e.g. how things are behaving in CI, perhaps
-- it's a little bit of a faff to get working with a private container registry in particular
+- It's a little bit of a faff to get working with a private container registry in particular
-- it _seems_ to take a bit longer to startup than Minikube / Docker Desktop.
+- It _seems_ to take a bit longer to startup than Minikube / Docker Desktop.
 This is pretty anecdotal though, and not particularly impactful to me day-to-day

 ---

+## Summary

 So there you have it - `lima` + `nerdctl` was my preferred option for replacing Docker Desktop on any MacOS machine.
 Hopefully you found this run through of the steps useful for your particular setup.
 As always with these things - and indeed in my own experience following the existing advice out there - it may not work flawlessly on your kit.

 {{< figure src="/images/works-on-my-machine.jpg?width=400px&classes=shadow" attr="Well it worked on my machine" >}}

 If you find any issues, do let me know via the [Contact](/contact) page - I'd be interested to keep this post up to date with any additional advice over time too!

+---

+This post was also published to [my Medium account here](https://alex-moss.medium.com/docker-desktop-alternatives-for-m1-mac-918a2dcda10).